FINC-150 Fundamentals of Finance

 Georgetown University School of Foreign Service in Qatar

-Office Hours: MW 2:00 pm – 3:30 pm.
+Office Hours: Sunday and Tuesday, 1:30 pm – 3:00 pm.
 Also available by appointment.
 Please email me if you would like to meet outside of office hours.

 Course Description: This course is a survey course, designed to explore the major concepts in corporate finance.
 Topics include Time Value of Money; Net Present Value/Internal Rate of Return; Valuation of Stocks and Bonds; Financial Statements/Ratios; Managing Growth; Discounted Cash Flow; Risk, Return and the Cost of Capital; Capital Structure; Dividends; Raising Capital/Going Public; Mergers and Acquisitions; and Corporate Restructuring.